Badenhoop/asionet/README.md

 ### Services

-A common networking pattern consists of sending a request to a server which reacts by sending a response back to the client.
+A common network pattern consists of sending a request to a server which reacts by sending a response back to the client.
-For instance, this happens in http.
+This happens in http for instance.
-Using asionet, it's easy to implementing this pattern which is sometimes referred to as **services**.
+Using asionet, it's easy to implement this pattern.

 Assume that we want to create a server which delivers chat messages based on a query.
 The query consists of two user-IDs defining the chat and the number of most recent messages that should be delivered.
-Let's create some classes to model this objective.
+Let's create some classes to model this scenario.

 ```cpp